MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 ## How to autoload your own code and classes with Composer

 Another topic that I find really useful but often gets overlooked in Composer tutorials is the ability to wire up your own namespace to a directory.
-If you want to write some object-oriented code outside of your template files, this gives you an easy way to autoload those using Composer as well.
+If you want to write some object-oriented code separate from your template files, this gives you an easy way to autoload those using Composer as well.

 As an example, suppose I have a custom `ContentBag` class that I use to collect content snippets from different places (it doesn't really matter what the class does at the moment).
 I want this to live inside my custom project namespace so it can never interfere with the ProcessWire core or other dependencies.
 Here's the file: